satra/NiPyPe-Paper/nipype_paper.rst

 (`http://nipy.sourceforge.net/nipype/ <http://nipy.sourceforge.net/nipype/>`_),
 PyPi repository
 (`http://pypi.python.org/pypi/nipype/ <http://pypi.python.org/pypi/nipype/>`_),
-and NeuroDebian repository (Hanke et al. 2010).
+and NeuroDebian repository `( <>`_`http://neuro.debian.net <>`_ - Hanke
+et al. 2010).
 Manual installation involves downloading a source code archive and running a standard Python installation script (distutils).
 This way user has to take care of installing all of the dependencies.
 Installing from PyPI repository lifts this constraint by providing dependency information and automatically installing required packages.
 NeuroDebian is a similar solution but based on Debian/Ubuntu Linux distributions (therefore it does not work on Mac OS X).
 In addition to resolving dependencies and automatic updates NeuroDebian provides some of the software packages supported by NiPyPe.

 Development
 ~~~~~~~~~~~